 Places For Exchanging Money In Kathmandu

 In Kathmandu, there are many locations where you may exchange money.
 These include Tribhuwan International Airport, banks, ATMs, and authorized foreign exchange brokers.
 These locations provide currency exchange services practically for specific few international currencies.
-While Tribhuwan International Airport and ATM are open 24 hours a day, banks and foreign exchange dealers have certain hours for opening.
+While Tribhuwan International Airport and ATMs are open 24 hours a day, banks and foreign exchange dealers have certain hours for opening.
 On weekdays and non-holidays, most banks and foreign exchange offices are open from 10 am to 5 pm; on Fridays, they are open from 10 am to 2 pm.
 Since Saturday is a public holiday, the service will not be provided.

 You also have the option to exchange money at the Tribhuvan International Airport before you leave for the nation.
 Two money exchange offices can be found inside the airport in the arrivals area.
 If you need to exchange money when leaving the nation as well, you can find a bank counter in the departure hall that will provide the service.